platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 npm run dev
 ```

-### Style the listing page
+### Style the Listing Page

-To style our listing page, let's add CSS classes to the component template in
+To style our listing page, let us add CSS classes to the component template in
 **`src/layouts/Layout.astro`**:

 ```astro